istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 * Two or more Kubernetes clusters.

-* The usage of a RFC1918 network, VPN, or other more advanced network techniques to meet the following requirements:
+* The usage of an RFC1918 network, VPN, or other more advanced network techniques to meet the following requirements:

     * Individual cluster Pod CIDR ranges and service CIDR ranges must be unique